hcaumo/Ripple/README.md

 2. **User Blocking**:
    - Upon receiving the WebHook, Bubble.io updates the user's status in the database.
-   - The user's account is flagged, and they are blocked from making any purchases on the platform until the issue is resolved.
+   - The user's account is flagged, and they are blocked from making any purchases or Withdrawal on the platform until the issue is resolved.